ben256/COMP0162-project/readme.md

 - **Prediction Head:**
   An attention-based or last time-step aggregation strategy that outputs the next day’s normalised return.

-According to the project report, the model significantly outperforms benchmarks, including a comparable LSTM model, achieving high directional accuracy and lower error rates even when trained on a modest dataset (~500k samples).
+The model significantly outperforms benchmarks, including a comparable LSTM model, achieving high directional accuracy and lower error rates even when trained on a modest dataset (~500k samples).

 ## Repository Structure